adityacd/miniproject1-is601-ak/Pythoninfo.md

 **9. Exception:-**
 It is an error which python throws during the execution of a program.
 When the error occurs, python creates an exception that can be handled which prevents our program from crashing.

+**Unit test:-**
+It is the first level of software testing in python, in which the smallest testables part of software are tested.
+This helps in identifying that each unit of the software functions as designed.